mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

   ``bpf``

     Command line program that performs power flow.
 It executes using the commands from a Power Flow Control (PFC) file.
 Example usage: ``bpf bench.pfc.`` The PFC commands (.pfc) used with ``bpf`` allow for complete power flow runs including defining the network model and commands to perform various operations.
 The :ref:`record-formats` section describes the network model records available and the :ref:`power-flow-control` section describes the PFC syntax and commands available.
-Example of use: ``tsp bench.pfc``
+More documentation about this program is in :ref:`bpf` section.

   ``ipfcut``